 The “KR” in OKRs refers to documented standards or metrics that outline “how” an organization, team, or person intends to achieve its goal.

 Effective KRs should be specific, time-bound, and aggressive while remaining realistic.
 KRs track progress toward the Objective and are measurable and verifiable.

-29. KPI: Key performance indicators are abbreviated as KPIs.
+Key performance indicators are abbreviated as KPIs.
 KPIs are measurements that are used to assess an organization’s performance.
-KPIs must track key indicators that can assist you in making better judgments
+KPIs must track key indicators that can assist you in making better judgment.

 Grading and reflecting on OKR gives you the chance to congratulate yourself on your accomplishments while also analyzing what you could do better next time.
 Low scores indicate the need for reevaluation, whilst high scores indicate what works.

 “46% of companies review or revise goals throughout the year “

 Empower your managers to be a better leader with essential performance tools & personalized coaching support.